 When putting away luggage in the overhead bin, always look if there’s room close to your seat.
 Some people will put away their luggage in the first empty spot they see, even though it might be 15 rows away from their seat.
 And that just makes it more complicated to deplane, as they have to walk around the plane and get in everyone’s way.

-Another thing to keep in mind is that you should move out of the aisle as soon as you’ve put away your luggage.
+First time flyers should be aware that you should move out of the aisle as soon as you’ve put away your luggage.
 You don’t want to get in the way of other people, so once you’ve gotten rid of your bags, get in your seat and fasten your seatbelt.

 And that’s most of it – the flight attendants will talk you through the rest of the journey.
 Stay in your seat until it’s okay to remove your seatbelt, and don’t use any electronics until the crew says that it’s okay to do so.